If you’re thinking trends in business communication are just industry buzz, think again.

 Whether through online coaching, virtual seminars, or online interaction activities, learning is becoming digital across the board.

-Poor communication has been one of the biggest communication challenges since the remote work revolution started.
+Poor communication has been one of the biggest communication challenges since remote work started.

-Due to a lack of face-to-face interaction and an inadequate way of using communication tools, employees may find it difficult to keep up with the working flow.
+Due to a lack of face-to-face interaction and an inadequate way of using communication tools, employees may find it difficult to keep up with the workflow.

 Hence, there’s more and more focus on HR training that helps employees acquire communication skills and learn how to deal with communication challenges.